 Conflicts of Interest: Business Decisions Involving Family Members

 You may not use your position to make or influence any business decision that puts your Family Member’s interest above the Company’s interests.
-This includes choosing Business Partners, making underwriting decisions, influencing claims outcomes, or negotiating a sale, purchase, or investment in any matter where you or your Family Member has a personal interest, without receiving prior approval from your senior officer or General Counsel.
+This includes choosing Business Partners, making underwriting decisions, influencing claims outcomes, or negotiating a sale, purchase, or investment in any matter where you or your Family Member has a personal interest, without receiving prior approval from your senior officer, General Counsel, or Chief Compliance Officer.

 Conflicts of Interest: Loans and Other Benefits